Automated Regression Testing: A Definitive Guide

 What is Automated Regression Testing?

-Automated regression testing utilizes specialized tools to automatically verify that recent changes to the codebase—such as bug fixes, feature updates, or performance enhancements—haven’t introduced new defects or broken any existing functionality in the application.
-It ensures that older, stable features continue to perform as expected, even after modifications are made.
+Automated regression testing uses tools to ensure that recent changes to the code—like bug fixes or new features—don’t break existing functionality.
+It checks that older, stable features still work as expected after updates.

 Why Automated Regression Testing?